 The Recuerdos del Tayrona guest house* is about three minute’s walk from the El Zaino entrance.
 The rooms are rather simple and rustic, but clean and the owners are super friendly and welcoming.

 It’s a great place to leave everything you do not urgently need for your visit to the Parque.
 However, in case they are booked out, here are some more great lodging options*:

 Best Place to Eat

-To be honest, there aren’t that many options where to eat so that the best place was not difficult to pick – and we picked Restaurante Las Acacias.
+To be honest, there aren’t that many options for where to eat so the best place was not difficult to pick – and we picked Restaurante Las Acacias.